skip to content

 • Optional language classes

-Our carefully limited student numbers – approximately 25 in each year – give you close contact with your tutors, who are themselves world-leading researchers in their field.
+Our carefully limited student numbers give you close contact with your tutors, who are themselves world-leading researchers in their field.
 You will meet with them on a weekly basis in a variety of teaching environments.

 Each separate course (or ‘paper’) you study will be based around a series of lectures lasting for either a term or the full academic year.
 You will have between one and three lectures per paper each week.
 These take place in the department and everybody studying the paper is expected to attend.